KalleHallden/ProjectInitializationAutomation/Windows/README.md

 > environment vairables
 > Click "New" in User variables (the top one)
 > Set name as "PWFA-Path"
-> Set value as your workspace path
+> Set value as your workspace path (use double backslash (\\) as path separators)
 > Get a token here: https://github.com/settings/tokens/new
   > Must have repo, user, and delete_repo permissions
 > Set "PWFA-Token" to the given token.
 ```
+You can, of course, name these whatever you'd like.
+Just be sure to go through
+remote.py, local.py, and remove.py and change that argument.
 #### Through CMD
 ```
 > setx [user variable name] "[user variable token]